cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024fa/setup-environment.md

 For consistency, please use the latest Node LTS (currently, as of Fall 2023, this is Node 18).

+## Install `git`

+Git is a version control system that allows you to track changes to your code and collaborate with others.

+Go to [this website](https://git-scm.com/downloads) and follow the instructions to install it on your workstation.

 ## Install `ts-node`

 `ts-node` is a package that allows you to run TypeScript code directly from the command line.